 Skip to main content

-Some influencers and health advocates advise switching to chai, green tea, or matcha to forgo the “jolt” that often comes with drinking caffeine from coffee.
+Some influencers and health advocates advise switching to green tea, chai tea, or matcha to forgo the “jolt” that often comes with drinking caffeine from coffee.
 You can instead opt for the slower and steadier stimulation that comes from the caffeine in green tea or the more concentrated version of green tea, matcha.

 Turns out, the different types of tea (black, green, and oolong) actually all come from the same plant, but differ in nutrient and caffeine content depending on when the leaves are harvested and how they are processed.
 To keep it simple, black tea is fermented, green tea is non-fermented, and oolong tea is semi-fermented.
 Matcha is a powdered and concentrated form of green tea.
 Coffee beans come from the seeds of the fruit of coffee trees.
 Coffee trees grow in tropical regions and originated in Africa.